2.1 - Data pipelines

 In the List view tab, information about the minute-wise time, average disk I/O usage, maximum disk I/O usage, and minimum disk I/O usage is displayed over the selected duration of time.
 Choose the Download button to export this information in a spreadsheet.

-In the Duration list, do one of the following:
+In the Visualization tab, the Duration list is displayed.
+Do one of the following:

-- Choose the time duration in minutes, hours, or days to visualize the scaling activity.
+- Choose the time duration in minutes, hours, or days.

 <--or-->